LekoArts/gatsby-themes/examples/minimal-blog/README.md

 #### Adding a new page

 Additional pages can be created by placing MDX files inside `contents/pages`, e.g. an "About" or "Contact" page.
-You'll manually need to link to those pages, for example by adding them to the navigation (in `siteMetadata`).
+You'll manually need to link to those pages, for example by adding them to the navigation (in `navigation` option of the theme).
 General instructions:

 1. Create a new folder inside `content/pages`
 1. Create a new `index.mdx` file, and add the frontmatter